-MAGNET (RMS) CHEMISTRY- Grade 10 Required (840200/840300)
+MAGNET CHEMISTRY- Grade 9 or 10 Required (SCI2055A/SCI2055B)

 Students study the materials of our environment, their properties, and the ways in which they react with each other.
 Through a synthesis of laboratory work and descriptive and theoretical chemistry, students gain factual knowledge drawn from the whole field of chemistry.
 Topics include properties of matter, atomic theory, chemical bonds and reaction kinetics, gases, periodicity and radioactivity, organic chemistry, solutions and solubility, thermodynamics, oxidation-reduction reactions, equilibrium systems, and electrochemistry.